SmarterServices/2015-developer-interview-process/README.md

 ## Sample Login Credentials

 You may use the following credentials if you would like to complete the SmarterMeasure assessment so you can understand the context.
+This is not required to complete the project, but might just help you to understand our current product a bit more.

 1. Visit [http://decade.smartermeasure.com](http://decade.smartermeasure.com)
 2. Click the button that says "Login as First Time User"
 3. Choose the username "Development Project"
 4. Enter the password "demo"

-You will be able to complete the assessment and get your results.

 ## Requirements